maxwolf621/Notes/Typescript/Function.md

   // ...
 }
 ```
-## Call Signatures
+## Call Signatures in Ojbect Types

 Functions can have properties in addition to being callable.
-However, the function type expression syntax doesn’t allow for declaring properties.
+However, the function type expression syntax doesn't allow for declaring properties.

 If we want to describe something callable with properties, we can write a call signature in an object type
 ```typescript